mauricio-zamora-ucr/Dataset-for-Visual-Control-Assistant-for-Assembly-in-Industry/README.md

 This dataset contains videos of an operator performing the manual assembly process, along with the corresponding separation in frames for each one of the videos.
 It is made up of 15 sequences in total.

-# Properties of actions dataset:
+# Properties of actions dataset

 - Resolution: 640x360 px